Agile Testing Quadrants: A Complete Guide to What They Are and How to Use Them

 The Horizontal Axis: The Audience

-• Technology-Facing: These tests are designed for the technical team.
+• Technology-Facing: These tests are curated specifically for the technical team.
 They check the internal logic, code structure, and system architecture.
-The goal is to ensure the engine of the software is running correctly.
+The objective is to guarantee that the software engine works as required.

-• Business-Facing: These tests are designed for stakeholders and users.
-They verify that the software behaves in a way that provides value to the business and meets the expectations of the end-user.
+• Business-Facing: These tests are curated for stakeholders and users.
+They ensure that the software works in a way that offers value to the business and meets the end-user expectations.

 The Vertical Axis: The Purpose